catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

 ### **Repurpose Old Thin Client as DOS Gaming System**
 _Thursday, June 10, 2021_

-Few weeks ago i need to test my DOS program in baremetal.
+Few weeks ago i need to test my DOS program in bare-metal.
 So i started looking around local shop and shock to find that old i486 computer cost double than i3 sandy bridge computer.
-Even Pentium 3 cost little bit more than i3 sandy bridge computer.
+Even Pentium 3 cost little more than i3 sandy bridge computer.
 So you know what, forget about it.

-The problem was i need to interface with sound system (Sound Blaster or Adlib) and newer computer simply doesn't support old sound system anymore.
+The problem was i need to interface with old sound system (Sound Blaster or Adlib) and newer computer simply doesn't support old sound system anymore.
 So i started to looking around the internet and found out that some Thin Client with specific chipset can do Sound Blaster and Adlib.
 <https://www.youtube.com/watch?v=W4Fv2DwlldI> and <https://www.vogons.org/viewtopic.php?p=840879>.